 On those three runs I must have passed hundreds (thousands?) of toyon along the trail.
 Out of all of those I checked, only one had berries.
 It was near the water tank on Mesa Peak Mtwy fire road, at the top of the climb up from Tapia.

 As you might expect, the most likely explanation for the lack of berries is the drought.
 Precipitation records for Downtown Los Angeles (USC) show that in 2019-2020, the rain season lasted about 5 months — from about mid November to mid April.
 Leading up to the flowering period for toyon the accumulated rainfall was a little above normal.
-The result was what you see in the title photo.
+The result was what you see in the title photo, which was taken in January 2021.

-On the other hand, in 2020-2021, the rain season effectively began at the end of 2020 and ended in mid March.
-Less than half of normal rainfall was recorded going into the flowering period of toyon.
+On the other hand, the 2020-2021 rain season effectively began at the end of 2020 and ended in mid March 2021.
+Less than half of normal rainfall was recorded going into the flowering period of toyon in the Winter of 2021-2022.

 The toyon on Mesa Peak fire road that managed to produce some berries is situated near the crest of east-west oriented ridge.
 It probably benefits from enhanced precipitation because of its location.